 You may experience long-term difficulties that may be the result of the disease or the treatment you had.
 It depends on the type of cancer, type of treatment, and your thinking (cognitive) and learning ability before treatment.
 Sometimes, difficulties with thinking and learning show up several years after treatment.

-Some people who have had childhood cancer are more likely to have difficulties with thinking and learning than their peers.
+Some people who have had childhood cancer have more difficulty with thinking and learning than their peers.
 But, it is important to remember that everybody is different.
-For many others, there may be no difficulties at all.
+For many, there are no difficulties at all.

 Which areas are most likely to be affected?

 - attention and concentration

 - working memory - doing things 'in your head' such as mental arithmetic

 - processing speed - rate of thinking and how fast you can complete thinking tasks

 - planning and organising

 Difficulties in these areas may affect your everyday functioning - the skills you need to cope with day to day life including home, school, and social activities.

 Several factors may increase the likelihood of difficulties with thinking and learning.